-The development of the Gender Management System Handbook has been a collective effort between the Commonwealth Secretariat's Gender and Youth Affairs Division and many individuals and groups.
+The development of the Gender Management System Handbook and the Quick Guide to the Gender Management System has been a collective effort between the Commonwealth Secretariat's Gender and Youth Affairs Division and many individuals and groups.
 Their contributions to the thinking behind the GMS are gratefully acknowledged.
 In particular, I would like to thank the following: Meetings of Women's Affairs Ministers which supported the development of the GMS and encouraged us to move the project forward; participants at the first GMS meeting in Britain in February 1997 and at the GMS Workshop in Malta in April 1998, who provided valuable input and feedback; and the Steering Committee on the Plan of Action (SCOPA).
-I am also most grateful to: the various consultants who , contributed inputs drafted and edited the handbook in collaboration with the staff of the Gender and Youth Affairs Division, including Daniel Woolford, Consultant Editor for the GMS publications, Audrey Ingram Roberts, and Carol Miller; and the staff of the Gender Affairs Department, Gender and Youth Affairs Division, particularly Ms Eleni Stamiris, former Director of the Division, who took the lead in formulating the GMS concept and mobilising the various stakeholders in its development, Dr Judith May-Parker who provided substantive editorial input, and Dr Rawwida Baksh-Soodeen, Project Co-ordinator of the Gender Management System Series, who guided the project through to publication.
+Lam also most grateful to: the various consultants who drafted, contributed inputs and edited the handbook in collaboration with the staff of the Gender and Youth Affairs Division, including Daniel Woolford.
+Consultant Editor for the GMS publications, Audrey Ingram Roberts, and Carol Miller; and the staff of the Gender Affairs Department, Gender and Youth Affairs Division, particularly Ms Eleni Stamiris, former Director of the Division, who took the lead in formulating the GMS concept and mobilising the various stakeholders in its development, Dr Judith May-Parker who provided substantive editorial input, and Dr Rawwida Baksh-Soodeen, Project Co-ordinator of the Gender Management System Series, who guided the project through to publication.